ISEL-STRESSES/SI-WorkAssignment/docs/doubts.md

 The optional `INCLUDE` clause adds to that index one or more columns that are simply “payload”: uniqueness is not enforced on them, and the index cannot be searched on the basis of those columns.
 However they can be retrieved by an index-only scan.
 Note that although the constraint is not enforced on included columns, it still depends on them.
 Consequently, some operations on such columns (e.g., `DROP COLUMN`) can cause cascaded constraint and index deletion.

+# What can a banned player do?

+- [] Send a messages?
+- [] Play a game (single player or multiplayer)?
+- [] Create conversations?

+# When a trigger is fired do we have access to the transaction level and if so how, should we manipulate it?

+# How to generate the columns of the stats tables?
+Generate them with a trigger or with a function?
+Tried the `Generated Always As` and didn't work.